-The 2003 Master Plan outlined several recommended improvements to the sewer system that would be needed to accommodate the remaining planned developments within the Rancho Murieta community.
-The recommended improvements included new gravity sewers, new force mains, 30 new manholes, and new pump stations as necessary to accommodate the future development.
+The 2003 Master Plan and subsequent Preliminary Design Report (PDR) outlined several recommended improvements to the sewer system that would be needed to accommodate the remaining planned developments within the Rancho Murieta community.
+The recommended improvements included new gravity sewers, new force mains, new manholes, and new pump stations as necessary to accommodate the future development.